Canadian–U.S. Cross-Border Immigration Services

-- Foreign national looking for representation to live and/or work in the United States through permanent residence (green cards) or temporary work visas
+- Canadian citizens seeking to live or work in the United States through TN visas, E-1/E-2 treaty visas, L-1 intracompany transfers, and permanent residence (green cards)

 Employment-based Immigration